Originally published at 5:31 p.m.

 A news release sent by Raytheon Tuesday said that the company, "along with its industry partners, will make an announcement regarding the US Air Force Advanced Pilot Training competition" on Feb.
 22.

-A source confirmed that the announcement will be that Raytheon is joining the T-100 bid.
+A source with knowledge of the plan confirmed that the announcement will be that Raytheon is joining the T-100 bid.
 Defense News first reported the interest between Raytheon and the T-100 team in September.

 Raytheon will likely become the prime contractor on the T-100 offering, replacing General Dynamics in that role.
 The latter company dropped off the program in March; since then, Alenia and CAE have been without a prime for the offering, based on Alenia's existing M-346 trainer design.